Cheatha17/1701QCA-Assessment/replicationproject/replication.md

 (https://adage.com/creativity/work/fun-theory-piano-staircase/17522)
 ![Image](piano.jpg)

 This project is related to mine because it includes a muscial aspect that others can interact with and enjoy.
-I find it an intersting project because it encourages people to take the more active route on their travels.
+I find it an interesting project because it encourages people to take the more active route on their travels.

 ### Related project 2 ###